David Bergelson

 David (or Dovid) Bergelson (דוד בערגעלסאָן, Давид Бергельсон, 12 August 1884 – 12 August 1952) was a Yiddish language writer born in the Russian Empire.
-He lived for a time in Berlin, Germany before moving to the Soviet Union following the Nazi rise to power in Germany.
+He lived for a time in Berlin, Germany, before moving to the Soviet Union following the Nazi rise to power in Germany.
 He was a victim of the post-war antisemitic "rootless cosmopolitan" campaign and one of those executed on the Night of the Murdered Poets.

 Youth

-Bergelson was born on August 12, 1884 in the shtetl of Okhrimovo (also known as Okhrymovka, and also as Sarny near Uman) in Kiev province.
+Bergelson was born on August 12, 1884, in the shtetl of Okhrimovo (also known as Okhrymovka, now Sarny, Cherkasy Oblast) in Kiev province.
 His early years were characterized by pogroms throughout the Pale of Settlement, catalyzed by the assassination of Czar Alexander II by a group of five young revolutionaries that included one Jew among them.

 Bergelson grew up in a wealthy, religious, and Yiddish-speaking family.
 His father was a grain and timber merchant who spoke no Russian, maintaining his business entirely within the Jewish community.
 His mother came from a richer cultural background of writing and books.
 A maskil, a scholar in the Jewish Enlightenment movement, tutored him in Hebrew, Russian, and his parents' Yiddish.
 The extent of this tutoring was insufficient to allow Bergelson to enter a higher educational institution in later life.